pax 3 review

 Does PAX 3 smell a lot?

-So if you’ve got some skunky ass weed and you pack he oven and walk around with it you’ll be able to smell the weed.
-The vapor exhale however dissipates very quickly and is the most low-profile form of blazing after edibles.
+So if you’ve got some skunky ass weed and you pack he oven and walk around with it, then you’ll be able to smell the weed.
+The vapor exhale, however, dissipates very quickly and is the most low-profile form of blazing after edibles.

 Is there a better vape than the PAX 3?

 Better is a relative term.
-There are vapes with bigger ovens, with bigger batteries, with more flashing lights.
-However in terms of being a great all-around performer that just feels premium in your hand I think PAX is hard to beat.
+There are vapes with bigger ovens, bigger batteries, and more flashing lights.
+However, in terms of being a great all-around performer that just feels premium in your hand, I think PAX is hard to beat.

 Prev